WEEE-Open/grillo/README.md

 4. Create an empty folder in the root path called `database`
 5. Run `docker-compose up`

+## Configuring the WEEETofono

+The WEEETofono is a daemon that can run on any machine that is always on and connected to the internet.
+It is used to send out notifications to people in the lab when someone needs to be let in.
+The code is in the `weeetofono` folder.
+To install:

+1. Make sure you have `node.js` and `ffmpeg` installed, and make sure that the `ffplay` command is available in the terminal
+2. Run `npm i` in the `weeetofono` folder
+3. Copy the `config.example.js` as `config.js` and configure the settings and add the audio file to play, the api key can be generated in the web ui of the grillo
+4. Run `npm start` to start the daemon
+5. It is recommended to use a process manager like `pm2` to keep the daemon running, you can install it with `npm i -g pm2` and then run `pm2 start index.js --name weeetofono` and then `pm2 save` to make sure it starts on boot and `pm2 startup` to make sure it starts on boot

 For more options look into the `package.json` file